y0ung4my/pizza-parlor/README.md

 ## Known Bugs

-* _The submit button must be double clicked to successfully submit the form._
+* There is no shopping cart.
+"Add to cart" simply hides the order forcing the user to start a new pizza

 ## License